microsoft/dstoolkit-mlops-v2/docs/how_to_setup.md

 **Step n.** Create a *development* branch and make it as default one to make sure that all PRs should go towards to it.
 This template assumes that the team works at a *development* branch as a primary source for coding and improving the model quality.
 Later, you can implement Azure Pipeline that moves code from the *development* branch into qa/main or executes a release process right away.
 Release management is not in scope of this template.

-**Step n.** In the development branch, set values for tokenized variables in the infra_config.json file.
+**Step n.** In the development branch, set values for tokenized variables in the infra_config.json and terraform.tfvars files.
 The infra provisioning pipeline uses multiple variables.
 For key below, replace the token with a value:

 - #{NAMESPACE}#: a base name used to construct consistent azure resource names.